WIFT-AT Telefilm Talent to Watch Program

-General Information: WIFT-AT is pleased to announce the guidelines for the Industry Partner Stream of Telefilm Canada’s Talent to Watch program for 2023.
-Talent to Watch supports emerging filmmakers looking to finance the production stage of their first feature film project.
-As an Industry Partner, WIFT-AT can nominate one production in the Main component, and one production in the Indigenous component.
+Telefilm Canada’s Talent to Watch program supports emerging filmmakers looking to finance the production stage of their first feature film project.
+As an industry partner, WIFT-AT can nominate one production in the Main component and one production in the Indigenous component.

 Team Eligibility